Where Do Falls In The Elderly Occur The Most?

 There are approximately 400,000 care home residents in the UK, and care home residents are three times more likely to fall than people living independently in their own homes3.
 That equates to a rate of 1.5 falls per care home bed per year.

-What can you do to reduce the risk of falls in your care home?
+How do you reduce the risk of falls in care homes?

 A fall in a care home is nearly always due to the presence of one or more risk factors.